(Click

 eye platforms

-Optical-mechanical structures controlled by
+Optical-mechanical structures

 the brain must be in place to automatically control eye focus and light